philipealmeida/aacb-toolbar/README.md

 ## How to use

-1. [Dowload aacb.min.js](https://raw.githubusercontent.com/philipe-almeida/aacb_toolbar/master/aacb.min.js), and move to your app root directory.
+1. [Dowload aacb.min.js](https://raw.githubusercontent.com/philipe-almeida/aacb_toolbar/master/aacb.min.js), and move file to your app directory.
 2. For instantiate the toolbar, add the `aacb-toolbar` attribute:

     ```html